taranjeet/taranjeet.github.io/_posts/2016-06-15-integrating-coveralls-in-a-python-project.md

     - "flake8 test"
 ```

-The file is self explanatory, except the script part.
+The file is self-explanatory, except the script part.
 Here I am using unit testing hence the line `python -m test.test_greb`

 Now I wanted to integrate [coveralls.io](https://coveralls.io) in greb.
 The integration is very simple.
 Here are the steps